Gokul2818/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Priyadharshini.P RegisterNumber: 212223240128
+Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-*/

 ```
 **full adder**
 module full_adder(a,b,cin,sum,carry);